crate/tsperf/tsperf/write/README.md

 #### Docker image

-Another way to use the Data Generator is to build the Docker Image:
+Another way to use the Data Generator is to build the Docker image `tsperf`.

 + navigate to root directory of this repository
 + build docker image with `docker build -t tsperf -f Dockerfile .`